SpaceCan/ME643-design-project/README.md

 # ME643-design-project
-MATLAB code and other supporting for the ME643 final design project.
+MATLAB code and other supporting files for the ME643 final design project.

 UNH Spring 2022